cekit/cekit/docs/installation/dependencies.rst

 Dependencies
 ============

-By default when you install Cekit, **only required core dependencies are installed**.
+By default when you install CEKit, **only required core dependencies are installed**.
 This means that in order to use some generators or builders you may need to install additional software.